 '''

-type: "env-type"

-tag for the environment.
-Important to run.

-→multiple flux on single cluster

 proxy: ambassador

-value has to be 'ambassador' as 'haproxy' has
+value has to be 'ambassador' as 'haproxy' has.

 →not been implemented for Corda

 ambassadorPorts:

 Any additional Ambassador ports can be given.

 →here, this is valid only if proxy='ambassador'

 portRange:

 For a range of ports

 from: 15010

 to: 15043

+ports: 15020,15021

+For specific ports

 loadBalancerSourceRanges: # (Optional) Default value is '0.0.0.0/0', this value

-→can be changed to any other IP address or list (comma-separated without spaces) of IP.
+→can be changed to any other IP adres or list (comma-separated without spaces) of IP

 →adresses, this is valid only if proxy='ambassador'

+retry_count: 20

-retry_count: 20 # Retry count for the checks
+Retry count for the checks

-external_dns: enabled # Should be enabled if using
+external_dns: enabled

 Should be enabled if using external-dns for

 →automatic route configuration

 '''